Emmenanthe penduliflora, Whisperingbells

 Common Name: Whisperingbells

-Also Called: Whispering Bells and Yellow Whispering Bells (Spanish: Campanita de Suspiro)
+Also Called: Whispering Bells, Yellow Whispering Bells (Spanish: Campanita de Suspiro)

 Family: Hydrophyllaceae (Boraginaceae, Hydrophylloideae), the Waterleaf Family